 Greenwood Terrace

 Families may have the option to also enroll in CHA’s Family Sufficiency Program (FSS) as outlined in Chapter 18 of this ACOP.
-CHA will support these families by providing qualified competent property management staff, FSS/Homeownership counselors and Upward Mobility Counselors.
+CHA will support these families by providing qualified competent property management staff, FSS/Homeownership Counselors and Upward Mobility Coaches.

 The CHA’s Executive Director or his/her designee shall have the discretion to determine if and when to designate additional units and/or site(s) as part of the CHA’s Upward Mobility Program based on CHA staff capacity to adequately manage the Upward Mobility Program.
 If Upward Mobility designation is implemented, the CHA’s Executive Director or his/her designee will have discretion on waiting list management consistent with the discretion at non-UMP sites.